Sheku Bayoh inquiry: Police officers lose bid for immunity from prosecution

 Statements from police officers at the public inquiry into the death of Sheku Bayoh could be used in evidence against them in the future, the Crown has said.

-The Solicitor General has ruled against a request by lawyers for the officers to grant them immunity in any future prosecution or misconduct proceedings.
+The Solicitor General has rejected a request to grant immunity in future prosecution or misconduct proceedings.

+The inquiry's chairman had asked for the guarantee following a request from Scottish Police Federation lawyers.

-Mr Bayoh died on 3 May 2015 in police custody after he was restrained by officers in Kirkcaldy.
+The move was opposed by the family of Mr Bayoh, who died in police custody after being restrained by officers.

-His family had opposed the plea made by Scottish Police Federation lawyers.
+A public inquiry into the death of the 31-year-old in May 2015 is due to begin in May.

 Solicitor General Ruth Charteris QC said the Crown reserved its right to prosecute in all matters related to the case.